Tony Allen (comedian): Scripts

+Television

-He played an anarchist named Fisher in the first-series episode of The Young Ones, entitled "Interesting" (1982).
+Allen played an anarchist named Fisher in the first-series episode of The Young Ones, entitled "Interesting" (1982).

 In 1989 and 1990, Allen and Caron Keating co-presented the Granada TV/Channel 4 science-based programme Fourth Dimension, which included performing (and co-writing with Handley) a weekly five-minute piece to camera, plus other filmed journalism.

 In The Heckler, Allen was seen in a mentoring role to a couple of trainee hecklers, as the central theme for BBC3 TV's documentary about the history of political heckling at the hustings, coinciding with the 2005 General Election.